In my world map art, my goal is to show the beauty of both the organized and the organic.

 I love world maps as well.
 Always have.
 The unique shape of the continents, the altitude differences, the colors of the landscape.
 They speak to me.
 They inspire new designs.

 I’m also a perfectionist.
-And I’m drawn by the idea of perfect harmony between the seemingly incompatible of the organic (wood) and the systematic (stylized design).
+And I’m drawn by the idea of perfect harmony between the seemingly incompatible of the organic (wood) and the organized (stylized design).
 I want my designs to display the beauty that is in the wood, and vice versa.

 My overarching goal is to capture and visualize what captivates me on life’s journey.
 As human beings, we experience this world through objects, people and circumstances.
 A constant quest for discovery.
-Who are we?
-Deep down we’re all looking for truth, hope, freedom, rest, beauty and fulness of life.

 When I graduated a master’s degree in Industrial Design in 2013, I remembered my passion for working with my hands.
 That year, I made my first wooden artwork; a world map.
 Since then, I have designed many world maps and other 3D panels.